-Exploring fashion design, Ben established a menswear line, COPPERWHEAT, with his cousin Lee in 2009.
-Covered by publications like Dazed Digital, Vogue Italia, and Surface Magazine, and collaborating with brands like Palladium shoes, COPPERWHEAT quickly generated excitement with its unusual combination of Ben’s distinctive hand printed designs, and Lee’s tailoring.
-Together they produced five collections shown during New York Fashion Week, “London to New York,” “End of Empire,” “Brave New World,” “Urban Warrior,” and “Smash it Up.”
+In 2009, Ben established the avant garde menswear line, COPPERWHEAT, with his cousin Lee Copperwheat in 2009.
+Covered by publications like Dazed Digital, Vogue Italia, and Surface Magazine, collaborating with Palladium shoes and singer Miguel, COPPERWHEAT quickly generated excitement with its unusual combination of Ben’s distinctive hand printed designs, and Lee’s tailoring.
+Together they produced five collections shown during New York Fashion Week, “London to New York,” “End of Empire,” “Brave New World,” “Urban Warrior,” and “Smash it Up!.”